-- 12.3.1.
+12.3.1.
 Krull's Principal Ideal Theorem.
-The Principal Ideal Theorem generalizes the linear algebra fact that in a vector space, a single linear equation cuts out a subspace of codimension 0 or 1 (and codimension 0 occurs only when the equation is 0). - 12.3.2.
-Krull's Principal Ideal Theorem (geometric version).
-Suppose X is a locally Noetherian scheme, and f is a function.
+The Principal Ideal Theorem generalizes the linear algebra fact that in a vector space, a single linear equation cuts out a subspace of codimension 0 or 1 (and codimension 0 occurs only when the equation is 0).

+12.3.2.
+Krull's Principal Ideal Theorem (geometric version). - Suppose X is a locally Noetherian scheme, and f is a function.
 The irreducible components of V(f) are codimension 0 or 1.

 This is clearly a consequence of the following algebraic statement.
-You know enough to prove it for varieties (see Exercise 12.3.G), which is where we will use it most often.
-The full proof is technical, and included in $\S12.4$ (see $\S12.4.2$) only to show you that it isn't long.
+You know enough to prove it for varieties (see Exercise 12.3.I), which is where we will use it most often.
+The full proof is technical, and included in §12.4 (see §12.4.2) only to show you that it isn't long.

 12.3.3.
 Krull's Principal Ideal Theorem (algebraic version). - Suppose A is a Noetherian ring, and $f \in A$.
-Then every prime $\mathfrak p$ minimal among those containing f has codimension at most 1.
-If furthermore f is not a zerodivisor, then every minimal prime $\mathfrak p$ containing f has codimension precisely 1.
+Then every prime p minimal among those containing f has codimension at most 1.
+If furthermore f is not a zerodivisor, then every minimal prime p containing f has codimension precisely 1.

 For example, the scheme Spec k[w, x, y, z]/(wz-xy) (the cone over the quadric surface) is cut out by one non-zero equation wz - xy in \mathbb{A}^4 , so it is a threefold.
+As another example, locally principal closed subschemes have "codimension 0 or 1", and effective Cartier divisors have "pure codimension 1".

-- 12.3.A.
+12.3.A.
 EXERCISE.
-What is the dimension of Spec $k[w, x, y, z]/(wz-xy, y^{17}+z^{17})$?
-(Check the hypotheses before invoking Krull!) - 12.3.B.
+What is the dimension of Spec $k[w, x, y, z]/(wz - xy, y^{17} + z^{17})$?
+(Check the hypotheses before invoking Krull!)

+12.3.B.
 EXERCISE.
-Show that an irreducible homogeneous polynomial in n + 1 variables over a field k describes an integral scheme of dimension n 1 in \mathbb{P}k^n . - 12.3.C.
+Show that an irreducible homogeneous polynomial in n + 1 variables over a field k describes an integral scheme of dimension n - 1 in \mathbb{P}{k}^{n} .

+12.3.C.
 EXERCISE (VERY IMPORTANT FOR LATER).
 This is a pretty cool argument. (a) (Hypersurfaces meet everything of dimension at least 1 in projective space, unlike in affine space.)
-Suppose X is a closed subset of \mathbb{P}^n_k of dimension at least 1, and H is a nonempty hypersurface in \mathbb{P}^n_k .
-Show that H meets X. (Hint: note that the affine cone over H contains the origin in \mathbb{A}^{n+1}k .
-Apply Krull's Principal Ideal Theorem 12.3.3 to the cone over X.) - (b) Suppose $X \hookrightarrow \mathbb{P}^n_k$ is a closed subset of dimension r.
+Suppose X is a closed subset of \mathbb{P}{k}^{n} of dimension at least 1, and H is a nonempty hypersurface in \mathbb{P}{k}^{n} .
+Show that H meets X. (Hint: note that the affine cone over H contains the origin in \mathbb{A}{k}^{n+1} .
+Apply Krull's Principal Ideal Theorem 12.3.3 to the cone over X.)

+(b) Suppose $X \hookrightarrow \mathbb{P}k^n$ is a closed subset of dimension r.
 Show that any codimension r linear space meets X. Hint: Refine your argument in (a).
 (In fact any two things in projective space that you might expect to meet for dimensional reasons do in fact meet.
 We won't prove that here.)